Financial-Times/content-tree/README.md

   path: string
   /** Semantic version of the code of the component, e.g. "^0.3.5". */
   versionRange: string
-  /** Last date-time where the instance of this block was modified, in ISO-8601 format. */
+  /** Last date-time where the attributes for this block were modified, in ISO-8601 format. */
   attributesLastModified: string
   /** A unique identifier to track component metrics in analytics. */
   id: string